kcappieg/safari/Prototype/combat-engine_docs.md

 #####`removeCombatant(name)`

-Removes a combatant from the `Combat Engine`.
+Removes a combatant from the `CombatEngine`.

 Arguments | Type    | Notes
 ----------|---------|---------